escrimaglia/pydantic/README.md

 data_model.py: it contains all the classes that make up the data model, as well as all the data types and constraints.

 data_templates_ generation.py: the code uses a test data set to validate the created model and to generate the data templates (yaml and json) that will feed the automation process described above.
+Both files contain the minimal data structure that satisfy the Model and its restrictions (can be twicked to represent the real scenario, ie: add more elements to a list).

 data_template_validation.py: The code validates the data structures stored in the data templates (yaml or json) that feed the automation process described above.